isomerpages/govtech-gobusiness-main/_browse-all-equipment-Maritime/LED-Lighting.md

 ### Technical Requirements

-- LED lighting with 2 ticks and above under NEA�s Mandatory Energy Labelling Scheme with omission of linear lamp
+- LED lighting with 2 ticks and above under NEA's Mandatory Energy Labelling Scheme with omission of linear lamp

-- LED lighting for non-regulated lightings under NEA�s MELS with efficacy of at least 110 lumens/watt
+- LED lighting for non-regulated lightings under NEA's MELS with efficacy of at least 110 lumens/watt

 ### Mode and Schedule of Payment